 Problem is that I am getting quite bored now of drinking juices.
 I think it is a good time to stop this weekend.
 Saturday and Sunday I will be easing back into a normal diet.

-I feel like my period is starting.
+I feel like my menses are starting.
 Slight belly ache but not bad at all.
 Already felt a bit like that yesterday.
 Maybe thus the tiredness.

 9pm - Tomorrow will be the last day of the juice fast.